danishdyna/LLM/Ollama-Function.md

 # Ollama Function Calling
-## Function Calling
 ### OpenAI
 Defined by OpenAI - the Model responds with a JSON blob in a predefined schema.
 ### Ollama
-In request post specify "format:json" and specify system role to output in JSON schema structure.
+In request post specify "format:json" and system role to output in JSON structure.
+## Function Calling

 <sub><sub>